List of Terminator: The Sarah Connor Chronicles characters: Dietz

 Dietz, portrayed by Theo Rossi (introduced in "Today Is the Day, Part 1"), is a lieutenant under the command of Jesse Flores in USS Jimmy Carter.
 He was assigned with the mission to acquire a special package stored on an oil platform near Indonesia from a group of rather early model Terminators.
 He's visibly distraught by the encounter with a "Rubberskin" and begins to question the Human Resistance's co-operation with the machines.
 In "The Last Voyage of the Jimmy Carter" he breaks into the cargo bay to see what the package contains which turns out to be a frozen T-1001.
 During his argument with Jesse about his intrusion, the cryogenic casing thaws and the T-1001 gets loose, killing Officer Goodnow and assumes her shape.
 Afterwards Dietz becomes highly paranoid and clashes with Jesse.
 He harasses Jesse and gets struck down by her, starting a fight.
 As he stands over Jesse to possibly murder her, he's grabbed by Queeg, who slams him to a nearby wall, killing him on the spot.

 Terissa Dyson

 Terissa Dyson is portrayed by Charlayne Woodard (introduced in the pilot episode).
-She is the widow of Dr. Miles Dyson, the original designer of SkyNet.
-Charlayne Woodard takes over the role from S. Epatha Merkerson, who played "Tarissa Dyson" (the character's name is spelled "Tarissa" in Terminator 2: Judgment Day) in Terminator 2: Judgment Day.
+She is the widow of Dr. Miles Dyson, the original designer of Skynet.
+Woodard takes over the role from S. Epatha Merkerson, who played the character in Terminator 2: Judgment Day.
 Sarah visits her twice, both times to push for information on the potential continuation of her husband's work.
-During their final encounter, she reluctantly offers up the much needed information, but is dismayed at the fact more people will die in the struggle.
+During their final encounter, she reluctantly offers up the much-needed information, but is dismayed at the fact more people will die in the struggle.